Ashish080213/robotics_software_engineer/module_6_assignment/Readme.md

          <video controls src="task3c.mp4" title="3c"></video>

 5. **Results:**
-   - Greater the Process Noise leads to Lower Accuracy and InStability of the EKF
+   - Greater the Process Noise leads to Lower Accuracy and InStability in the system.

    - This set of Q values provided the best balance between accuracy and stability for TurtleBot3’s localization.